fastoch/Linux/Ansible.md

 ## Create a repository for Ansible-pull

-- in our previous `ansible-pull` command example, we only specified the repository's URL, we did not specify which file to run
+- in our previous `ansible-pull` command, we only provided the repository's URL, we did not specify which file to run
-- the file that the `ansible-pull` command will run must be named `local.yml` and has to be located at the root of the repository
+- the file that the `ansible-pull` command will run must be named `local.yml` and has to be located at the root of the repo

 Here's an sample from a typical `local.yml` file: